 The tour starts in the early 18th century visiting the Berlin Anatomical Theatre.
 Via a private anatomical museum the visitors are entering the dissection room of the pathologist, the specimen collection of Berlin’s eminent pathologist Rudolf Virchow, the sphere of the specialised clinic, the laboratories of medical research and—finally—a historical ward reaching the patient’s bedside.

-The permanent exhibition covers some 300 years of medical history.
 It presents central body images and models which medicine at certain times had generated.
 And it indicates what diagnostic and therapeutic procedures were derived from this thinking and trying without forgetting about the patient’s perspective.

 The 2 floors of the permanent presentation are thematically connected by a text-picture-tableau featuring the history of the Charité.
 Many events and background information are addressed here to lighten and explain the development of this until today highly reputed Berlin university clinic.